maubanel/GMS2-Space-Rocks/audio/README.md

 ##### `Step 19.`\|`SPCRK`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
-Now you should hear the lose music when you run out of lives.

 That's it for audio and the game.
 Select the **File | Save Project** then press **File | Quit** to make sure everything in the game is saved.
 If you are using **GitHub** open up **GitHub Desktop** and add a title and longer description (if necessary) and press the <kbd>Commit to main</kbd> button.
 Finish by pressing **Push origin** to update the server with the latest changes.

 ![save, quit, commit and push to github](images/GitHub.png)